Delaware Statutory Trusts Attract Real Estate Investors In Droves

 - Freedom ~ Passive investing allows older real estate owners the time and freedom to travel, pursue other endeavors, spend more time with family and/or move to a location that is removed from their current real estate assets.

-- As A Backup Strategy ~ In a competitive market an investor may not be able to find a suitable replacement property for their 1031 Exchange.
+- As A Backup Strategy ~ In a competitive market an investor may be unable to find a suitable replacement property for their 1031 Exchange.
 DSTs make a great option and should be named/identified in an exchange if only for that reason.
-Investors have 45 days to identify and 180 days to close or the tax free exchange will be disallowed by the IRS.
+Investors have 45 days to identify and 180 days to close or the tax-free exchange will be disallowed by the IRS.

 - Capture Equity In A Hot Market ~ When markets are at all-time highs investors may want to take their gains off the table and invest again using the leverage inside a DST offering.